TeddyWestside/azure-devops/README.md

 # azure-devops
-This is a repo for azure devops
+This is a repo for udacity nanodegree using azure devops

 ## install python environment